-Nearly 3 in 4 alumni (71%) from the class of 2014 said they could not have obtained their job without the skills, knowledge, and abilities attained through their graduate management education.
+For the majority of recent MBA graduates, earning their degree has meant landing job opportunities they otherwise would not have been qualified for.
+Seven in 10 full-time MBA graduates from the classes of 2016 and 2017 (70%) say they could not have obtained their current job without the skills, knowledge, and abilities attained through their graduate management education.

 “Before pursuing my MBA, my career had stalled.
 My employer was aware of my studies, which resulted in me being promoted three times in the past three years.
 My salary has almost doubled since beginning the MBA program.
 My level of responsibility within the company has also increased tremendously.”

 2. Break into a New Industry or Job Function

 Are you looking to shake things up in your career?
 You’d be in good company at business school.
 Among 2017 mba.com registrants, 42 percent say changing career paths is among their personal motivations and more than half of alumni are currently employed in an industry or job function they did not have prior to entering business school.
 In fact, 2 in 5 alumni (39%) currently work in an industry they never considered prior to business school.
 Business school can expose you to career opportunities you didn’t even know were open to you.

 Another good reason a graduate management education is a good option for career switchers is because alumni enjoy careers across a wide array of industries and job functions.
 In fact, no more than 1 in 5 alumni work in any one industry or job function.
 Read more about graduates do with their MBA here.